 2. Plan out the logistics

-Here is a general checklist to follow when planning a charity event:
+Here is a general checklist to follow when planning a fundraising event:

 - Make a list of supplies you’ll need, and take note of what supplies you already have.

-- Research possible venues for your event and reach out to them.
+- Research possible venues for your event and ask local venues about availability.

 - Create a guest list.